-Slide Deck Format
+Slide Deck Format for M&A Case Study

 The format of the slide deck, like most investment banking decks, is very important.
 Investment bankers love quadrants, so you should split each slide into 4 rectangles, each with a distinct focus.
 The color is important – find out what the RGB values of the logo for the bank or company you are presenting to.
 Do not use too many colors, it is not a brand management presentation.
 The font should be consistent and simple – Arial is safe.
 The writing should be concise and precise, with absolutely no punctuation, grammar or spelling errors.
 The insights should be presented in threes: Company X bought Company Y because of A, B and C.

-Slide Deck Content
+Slide Deck Content for M&A Case Study

 The deal rationale is the most important part of the case study.
 There are usually strategic reasons for the merger, on top of the financial ones.
 Reading the analyst report or Management Discussion & Analysis (MD&A) will usually shed light on the issue, at least the publicly available ones.
 Understanding the deal structure will also be helpful: Is the deal for >50% of the company?
 Is it between 50% and 20%?
 How much is the acquisition premium?
 What sort of transactions has the acquirer done previous to this one?